Project

 Edit: Using GetCommandLineW might be an option, and then converting to UTF-8 for use with g_open(), g_fopen() wrappers (GIO is different and not necessary).

-#8 Updated by Carlo Bramini about 10 years ago
+#8 Updated by Carlo Bramini over 10 years ago

 John Lindgren wrote: